 After 7 days, New Mexico has shifted to yellow because of a flattening of new cases (-4%).
 Today will be New York's second day in the green with cases decreasing (-34%) and testing meeting the baseline target.
+However, it is worth noting that New York has an elevated number of cases per million (83).
 New Hampshire was briefly in the green yesterday, but back to yellow because of flat cases (-3%).

 Our team is processing the latest guidance from the CDC on how to calculate if a state meets each of the gating criteria and how they shift between phases.
 It is thoughtful and will take some time to incorporate.
 For the time being, our red, yellow, green scale will indicate how a state is trending on the key measures that are a part of the White House criteria.